 Green Park/ St James’ Park

 London has some fantastic parks and all of them have their own character.
-Closest to Buckingham Palace are Green Park and St James’ Park.
+Closest to Buckingham Palace are Green Park and St James’ Park, (although Hyde Park isn’t far either).
 These are two of London’s eight Royal Parks and are a great stop for some relative peace and quiet away from the hectic London streets.
+Taking a break in one of these parks is definitely one of the best things to do in London with kids!

 Green Park is just to the north of Buckingham Palace, and it’s got large, tree lined boulevards and open grassy spaces where you can rent deckchairs in the summer.
 It also has many war memorials including Bomber Memorial and the Canada Memorial.